HimayaRanaweera/Diabetes-Prediction/README.md

-# Diabetes Prediction Using Machine Learning
+# 🩺 Diabetes Prediction Using Machine Learning

 This project uses the PIMA Indians Diabetes dataset and a Support Vector Machine (SVM) classifier to predict whether a person is diabetic or not based on medical parameters.

+---

-## Features used:
+## ✅ Features Used:
 - Pregnancies
 - Glucose
 - Blood Pressure